Raspberries can be a delicious and refreshing treat for us, so can chickens eat raspberries? And, if so, do they provide them any health benefits?

 This method is super simple.
 Just scatter them around in an area you don't mind chickens scratching through.
 Make sure you spread them far enough apart that they do not end up fighting and so you can keep a good eye on how many raspberries each chicken is eating.

+Chicken like fruits and berries.
+Chickens can eat cherries, chickens eat blueberries and chickens can eat blackberries in addition to raspberries.
 Try freezing some raspberries, blueberries, cherries, and blackberries, and then hang them all on a piece of fishing line together.
 Your chickens will not only love their berry medley snack but they will also enjoy chasing the string around as it swings when pecked.
-This easy to make DIY chicken toy will play double duty as a treat supplement and entertainment (for you and the chickens).
+This easy to make DIY chicken toy will play double duty as a treat supplement and entertainment (for you and the chickens)

 How many raspberries can I feed my chickens?

-It’s best to only feed each chicken between 1 and 3 raspberries.
-We tend to stick to the 90/10 rule which states that 90% of your chickens’ diet should be what they catch free ranging and from a quality chicken feed.
-The other 10% can be various other snacks and treats like raspberries, watermelon, cantaloupe, rice, or even popcorn and peanuts!
+It's best to only feed each chicken between 1 and 3 raspberries.
+We tend to stick to the 90/10 rule which states that 90% of your chickens' diet should be what they catch free ranging and from a quality chicken feed.
+The other 10% can be various other snacks and treats.
+Try feeding chickens watermelon, feeding chickens cantaloupe, feeding chickens rice, or even feeding chickens popcorn and feeding chickens peanuts!

 How often can I feed my chickens raspberries?

 With a well balanced diet, we like to give our chickens raspberries and other special treats 3 or 4 times a week.
 This seems to be often enough to keep them happy and not too often that they start to develop health problems.